indigo-biosystems/hyperion/README.md

 provides an easy way to issue multiple requests in parallel, which is important when you have a microservices architecture.

+Our original plan was to have a second gem containing `Hyperion.fake` and its dependencies.
+The problem is that you need to keep the two gems in sync, which reduces agility.
+As a compromise, `Hyperion.fake` still lives in the hyperion gem but is only loaded when you `require 'hyperion_test'`.
+Assuming no production code `require`s `hyperion_test`, none of the test-related dependencies will be loaded in a production system, although the gem dependencies will be part of the production bundle.

 # Parking Lot

 - Consider making the set of supported formats/content-types extensible.
+- Consider adding a configuration value to set the logger to use.
+If none is provided, fall back on Rails.logger, and then a new `Logger`.